Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-hazim/index.md

 $ git status
 Checking on the status of the current staging area and seeing it any files need to be added
 ```

+- [ ] activate GitHub course
+- [ ] complete the MarkDown course
+- [ ] Wrap it up and start the next one